Systematic approach to success: How Richard Ringer mastered the Olympic marathon

 At the Olympic Games, the marathon race was to be decided on two climbs.
 The temperatures in Paris were also relatively high for a marathon at 23 degrees.
 But Richard was now able to benefit significantly from his mountain and heat training.
 His preparation helped him to wisely dose his energy during the race.
 On the first climb, he pushed himself into the top 20, and on the second climb he ran so efficiently that his pulse remained constant, despite the intense effort.
 This made his strong finish possible.
 In the final kilometers, he overtook seven other runners and finished his Olympic race in 12th place.

-If you liked the insights from this post and want to learn more about data-based training, you will find what you are looking for in the COROS article about the two gold medal winners in the 5,000m, Jakob Ingebrigtsen , and the Olympic triathlon, Alex Yee .
+If you liked the insights from this post and want to learn more about data-driven training, you will find what you are looking for in the COROS articles about the two gold medal winners in the 5,000m, Jakob Ingebrigtsen, and the Olympic triathlon, Alex Yee .